-&lt;sup>25 No quick sale adjustment is required in any of the income years as Jenny does not buy or sell any shares within the same income year.
+27 No quick sale adjustment is required in any of the income years as Jenny does not buy or sell any shares within the same income year.

-&lt;sup>26 Under s EX 56(3)(a).
+28 Under s EX 56(3)(a).

-&lt;sup>27 Jenny chooses to use original cost under s EX 56(3)(d) as her opening value instead of the net asset value of the interest in audited financial statements (under s EX 56(3)(ab)) or an independent valuation (under s EX 56(3)(b)(ii)).
+29 Jenny chooses to use original cost under s EX 56(3)(d) as her opening value instead of the net asset value of the interest in audited financial statements (under s EX 56(3)(ab)) or an independent valuation (under s EX 56(3)(b)(ii)).
 Section EX 56(3)(b)(i) does not apply to require an independent valuation in the 2024 income year, because in the 2023 income year the interest was an attributing interest for which she had FIF income, albeit zero.

-&lt;sup>28 Under subss (3)(d) and (5) of s EX 56.
+30 Under subss (3)(d) and (5) of s EX 56.

 Any dividend income received is treated as excluded income and not separately taxed.
-In addition to returning FIF income in her tax return, she also makes a disclosure of her FIF interest by filing an IR 449 form.
+In addition to returning FIF income in her tax return, she also makes a disclosure of her FIF interest and FIF income by filing IR 449 and IR 1261 forms.